Please direct all communication for Rami to Ammiel Mateen (ammiel @ imancentral.org), Executive Associate

-Harriet Lewis has been the executive director of organizations that serve women internationally, local small business owners, survivors of domestic violence, and youth.
-A former U.S. Peace Corps Volunteer to Guinea-Bissau, she has presented to international business and government leaders, and health professionals at meetings held in Cape Verde, Belize, and in the United States.
-Harriet holds a PhD from Walden University in Human Services- Social Policy Analysis and Planning, and an MPA-Nonprofit Management from the University of Missouri-Kansas City.
+Harriet Lewis has an eclectic professional background, and has worked and volunteered in service to others for over twenty years.
+She has been the executive director of organizations that serve women internationally, local small business owners, survivors of domestic violence, and youth.
+A former U.S. Peace Corps Volunteer to Guinea-Bissau, she co-founded an organization that served refugee and immigrant women, and has presented internationally to leaders in business, health professions, and government.
+Harriet holds a PhD from Walden University in Human Services- Social Policy Analysis and Planning, and an MPA- Nonprofit Management from the University of Missouri-Kansas City.

 angela @ imancentral.org

+Angela joined the IMAN family in 2007 as Receptionist / Office Manager.
+She is now the Operations and Facilities Manager.
 Angela graduated from Wilbur Wright College and for five years served as Security Manager at Sofitel Water Tower Hotel.
-Angela is certified in CPR and Basic First Aid, is a Certified Nursing Assistant, Designated Fire Deputy certified by the Chicago Fire Department and is certified in emergency preparedness.
+Angela is certified in CPR and Basic First Aid, is a Certified Nursing Assistant, a Designated Fire Deputy certified by the Chicago Fire Department, and is certified in emergency preparedness.

 madeehah @ imancentral.org

 Madeehah has served as volunteer with IMAN since 2003.
 She attended Barry University for Pre-K Primary Montessori Education.
 She also worked at Clara Mohammed School in Miami as a Pre-K instructor for four years.

 To request an IMAN staff member for a speaking engagement, please use the